 Riding the Zipline and the Open-Air Cable Car at 5th Mountain of Balakayo

 It was just weeks after my experience on riding a cable car in Genting Highlands when I saw a post from Mica of Senyorita about an open-air cable car ride in General Santos City.
-As an adrenaline junkie I am, I excitedly incorporated this activity to my own Soccsksargen tour.
-It was supposed to be a solo trip but thinking I’ll be alone for 4 days doing all the adventures in Soccsksargen, it looks like its going to be downcast.
-So I invited my friend Maricar to join me on this trip.
+An adrenaline junkie, I excitedly included this activity to my Soccsksargen tour.
+It was supposed to be a solo trip but I invited my friend Maricar to join me in this trip.
 Good thing she has the same interest as mine in conquering the adventures of Soccsksargen.

 5th Mountain of Balakayo is an adventure park for thrill seeker like us.
 It is situated uphill in the mountainous area of Baranggay Olympog in General Santos City.